jialiang/ygo-ocg-secret-rare/src/copy/copy.md

 ## Other Implementation Details

 For raster images, the WEBP and AVIF formats are used.
-To balance file size and quality, an SSIM score above 0.99 is targeted.
+To balance file size and quality, an SSIMULACRA 2 score above 90 is maintained to ensure images are visually lossless.

 The [Official Proxy](./images/linked/official%20proxy.png) from the [Infinity Chasers announcement page](https://yu-gi-oh.jp/news_detail.php?page=details&&id=497) is used as reference.
 For fans, I also found an official [Madame Verre 9/17 Cute Day Promotional Image](./images/linked/cute%20day.png).